temporalio/documentation/docs/node/getting-started.md

 :::note

-`init` triggers native module compilation which might take a while, npm 7 hides the compilation output so it may appear that the installation is stuck, to see the compilation progress export `NPM_CONFIG_FOREGROUND_SCRIPTS=true`.
+`npx` triggers native module compilation which might take a while, `npm` 7 hides the compilation output so it may appear that the installation is stuck, to see the compilation progress export `NPM_CONFIG_FOREGROUND_SCRIPTS=true`.

 :::